 Stephen Edward Piscotty…graduated from Amador Valley (Pleasanton, Calif.)
-High School in 2009 and was drafted out of high school by the Los Angeles Dodgers in the 45th round, but did not sign…played college baseball at Stanford University and was drafted by the Cardinals after his junior season…was a supplemental pick following the first round as compensation for the loss of free agent Albert Pujols…completed his degree at Stanford during the 2014 off-season in Atmosphere and Energy Engineering…was First Team All-Pac 10 in 2011 and 2012, honorable mention All-Pac 10 in 2010…started all 172 games in his college career…in 2012 was named a third team All-American by Baseball America as utility player serving as infielder/outfielder/pitcher…rated the No. 3 prospect by Baseball America in the Alaska Summer League in 2010 after batting .289 over 37 starts and a year later won the Cape Cod League batting title in 2011 with a .349 batting average…was an Olerud Award Finalist in 2012; The John Olerud Two-Way Player of the Year Award is presented annually by the College Baseball Foundation to honor the nation's top combo pitcher-position player.
+High School in 2009 and was drafted out of high school by the Los Angeles Dodgers in the 45th round, but did not sign…played college baseball at Stanford University and was drafted by the Cardinals after his junior season…was a supplemental pick following the first round as compensation for the loss of free agent Albert Pujols…completed his degree at Stanford during the 2014 off-season in Atmosphere and Energy Engineering…was First Team All-Pac 10 in 2011 and 2012, honorable mention All-Pac 10 in 2010…started all 172 games in his college career…in 2012 was named a third team All-American by Baseball America as utility player serving as infielder/outfielder/pitcher… was named the 2018 recipient of the Tony Conigliaro Award, which honors a "Major Leaguer who has overcome adversity through the attributes of spirit, determination, and courage that were trademarks of Tony C."…played in the Alaska Summer League in 2010 and won the Cape Cod League batting title in 2011 with a .349 batting average…was an Olerud Award Finalist in 2012; The John Olerud Two-Way Player of the Year Award is presented annually by the College Baseball Foundation to honor the nation's top combo pitcher-position player.

 Batted .235 with nine home runs and 39 RBI in 107 games in a season interrupted by two stints on the disabled list…missed a total of 28 games due to injuries and another five for personal reasons…drew a career-high 52 walks for a .342 on-base percentage…was 3-for-9 (33.3%) in stolen base attempts and is 12-for-24 (50.0%) in his career…batted .235 (65-for-277) with eight of his nine home runs against right-handed pitchers, .234 (15-for-64) against left-handers…hit .260 with eight of his nine home runs on the road compared to .208 at Busch Stadium…his average improved slightly to .259 with runners in scoring position…now has a .338 (5-for-281) career average with RISP…had a .209 batting average over the first six innings of a game but then hit .284 with five of his nine home runs and 19 of his 39 RBI in the seventh inning or later…hit .333 with three of his nine home runs in the ninth inning…four of his nine home runs either tied the game or put the Cardinals ahead as have 14 of his 33 career home runs…made 92 starts, all in right field…committed two errors in 99 games overall in the outfield (.988 fielding percentage) and had five assists…went 4-for-7 (.571) with two walks, a hit by pitch, a double and two RBI as a pinch hitter…is a .417 (5-for-12) career hitter in the pinch with three walks, two doubles and three RBI…started games at every spot in the order except first and ninth and made his most starts batting third (32).